AynaLivePlayer/miaosic/README.md

 > \* means require login

+## Known Problem

+1. Current implementation of source registration is **not** threading-safe, please implement thread-safe version by yourself in your project require multi-thread access (for example, web).

 ## Disclaimer

 All APIs used in this project are  **publicly available** on the internet and not obtained through illegal means such as